altenwald/skirnir/README.md

 Skirnir is an Email Server developed in 100% pure Elixir and Erlang/OTP.

-The main aim is create a complete server (SMTP and IMAP).
+The main aim is create a complete server (SMTP, IMAP and Sieve).

+If you want to see our progress you can check our [Trello](https://trello.com/b/4SRbcC8M/skirnir) board.

 ## Standars